xoseperez/eeprom_rotate/README.md

 ## How does it work

+Instead of using a single sector to persist the data from the emulated EEPROM, this library uses a number of sectors to do so: a sector pool.

 The library overwrites two methods of the original one: `begin` and `commit`.

-The `begin` method will load the data from all the available sectors one after the other trying to figure out which one has the **latest valid information**.
+The `begin` method will load the data from all the sectors in the sector pool one after the other trying to figure out which one has the **latest valid information**.
 To do this it checks two values:

 * A 2-bytes CRC